Cello Sonata (Barber)

-The Sonata for Violoncello and Piano, Opus 6, by Samuel Barber is a sonata for cello and piano.
+The Sonata for Violoncello and Piano, Op.
+6, by Samuel Barber is a sonata for cello and piano.
 It is in the key of C minor.

 History

 The sonata was composed between June and December 1932 during a trip to Europe as Barber was finishing his studies at the Curtis Institute of Music.
 The score is dedicated to Barber's composition teacher, Rosario Scalero, and was officially premiered on 5 March 1933 with the composer at the piano and his friend and colleague Orlando Cole as cellist, at a concert of the League of Composers in New York City.
 Together with the Music for a Scene from Shelley, Op.
-7, this sonata won both a Pulitzer travel stipend and the Prix de Rome of the American Academy in Rome in 1935.
+7, this sonata won both a Pulitzer travel stipend and the Rome Prize of the American Academy in Rome in 1937.

 Analysis

+The Cello Sonata, Opus 6, is a chamber piece.
+A romantic piece in a clear C minor, it is a profound and passionate cello sonata reminiscent of the examples of Brahms and Hans Pfitzner.

 The sonata is in three movements: